NZXT H510i: It’s been a long time coming.

 Right & Left Sides

-Looking at the right side of the case, it’s pretty interesting that there are channels/guides added in to help with cable management.
-I can say they do help, though it’s still a tight squeeze.
+The xiew of the right side of the case is pretty interesting.
+There are channels/guides to help with cable management.
+I can say that they do help, though it’s still a tight squeeze.
 On this side, you will also find the aforementioned micro-controller that is meant to control fan speeds and the case lighting.

 The left side is fairly standard for a PC case.
 It houses up to an ATX-sized motherboard with plenty of room for larger air coolers like the Be Quiet Dark Rock Pro 3.
 The “cable management bar,” as they call it, looks right at home in this case and does a decent job at hiding cable management sins.